 See what you’ve been missing

-Come on out to Mission Bay Parks to share this hidden gem in San Francisco with all of the wildlife that thrives here everyday.
-The parks are open sunrise to 10pm everyday.
+Come on out to Mission Bay Parks to share this hidden gem in San Francisco with all of the wildlife that thrives here every day.
+The parks are open from sunrise to 10 pm every day.
 And there’s no better place to see all that the SF Bay has to offer.

 Do you bird watch in Mission Bay Parks?
 Share your experience.
 We look forward to hearing from you!